Your Bridge to the Emerging Tourism Markets

-China has emerged to be one of the fastest growing international tourism markets to the US.
+Some of the world’s emerging economies are now among the fastest growing international tourism markets to the US.

-China has risen to be one of the fastest growing economies in the world.
+Emerging markets like China have risen to be among the fastest growing economies in the world.

-China’s growth has been phenomenal and has risen to become the single market source bringing the largest percentage of visitation growth in recent years.
+Growth has been phenomenal and China has risen to become the single market source bringing the largest percentage of visitation growth in recent years.
 Despite economic volatility, tourism continues to rise as more Chinese and Indian join the middle class.
 Spending by emerging market travelers is by far the largest among all the international markets.

 We are recognized as an ‘Emerging Markets Authority’